bhklab/XevaDI/README.md

 # XevaDI

-The XevaDI python package transforms the CSV files from the Xeva set to create the database table for XevaDB.
+The XevaDI python package transforms the CSV files from the Xeva set to create the database tables for XevaDB.

 ## Creating Output CSV files